ruargh/nosy-leech/README.md

-## Accelerated Mobile Pages Beginner Course
+## Accelerated Mobile Pages Beginner Course Step 1

 This repo contains the starting point of the AMP Beginner Course.
 It's just a simple HTML page with no styles at all, and no AMP tags/links/scripts.